National Centre for Australian Children's Literature

 The Centre’s history and development

-The Centre today is valued at over $10M and described as ‘unique’ and ‘significant’.
-It exists as an independent body with a Board incorporated in the ACT.
+The Centre today is valued at over $10M and described as 'unique' and 'significant'.
+It exists as an independent not-for-profit, tax exempt charity with a Board incorporated in the ACT.
 Since 1981 children's books have been routinely donated by Australian publishers and many creators.
-The archives contain over 42,000 books with 4,200 of these in 59 languages, 2 publishers archives, 70 collections of authors’ papers and manuscripts, and illustrators’ artworks, 62 Cultural Gifts donated under the Department of Communications & the Arts, and audio, photographs, realia and rare material.
+The archives contain over 50,000 books with 4,900 of these in 66 languages, 2 publishers archives, 75 collections of authors’ papers and manuscripts, and illustrators’ artworks, and audio, photographs, realia and rare material.
+Seventy Cultural Gifts have been donated under the Department of Communications & the Arts.
 Approximately 22,000 people joined our outreach activities over the past five years.

 The National Centre for Australian Children's Literature aims to be a dynamic and exciting place where young people discover words and images, where authors and illustrators share ideas, where researchers explore questions and where all ages are immersed in creative experiences.